Córdoba Sierras

 Transportation

-• Long-distance buses are excellent and connect Córdoba with most of Argentina
+• Long-distance buses are good and connect Córdoba to most of Argentina

 Connections